Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Conclusion

 \section{Conclusion}

 This work demonstrates that coordination advantages in multi-agent reinforcement learning are fundamentally contingent on embodiment constraints and agent roles.
 Through controlled tabular experiments, we show that centralized value learning does not provide a universal benefit and can systematically degrade performance when coordination pressure interacts unfavorably with speed and stamina constraints.

-First, we show that tabular single-agent RL reductions are sufficient to induce distinct and stable learning dynamics in multi-agent predator--prey environments, addressing our first research question.
-Performance differences are not incidental: episode length, predator reward, and prey reward exhibit consistent and interpretable ordering across configurations and seeds.
+A two-phase best-response test (Section~\ref{subsec:results-f2}) further shows that co-trained policies remain substantially exploitable at the reported training budget, scoping these findings to coordination structure under co-training dynamics rather than equilibrium behavior.